 The app also includes a real-time chat translation with 4 modes:

-The second application is a phone conversations translator that seamlessly translates foreign speech and interprets it into the respondent ’s native language.
+The second application is a phone conversation translator that seamlessly translates foreign speech and interprets it into the respondent’s native language.
 If you are calling a person using a VoIP translator application, the respondent only hears the translated speech.
 The application is only required on the caller’s phone for it to operate.
 You don’t have to have it on both devices.
 You can call both mobile and landline numbers.

 In the video below, you can see how the text-to-text translation app works.